abilian/nua/nua-orchestrator/README.md

     Ubuntu 22.04.1 LTS (jammy)

-In current version, the orchestrator manages locally a single host.
+In the current version, the orchestrator manages locally a single host.

 The Nua Orchestrator will need a 'nua' administrator account with root privileges (sudoer and docker groups).

 The Nua Orchestrator will interfere with local resources such as Docker services and locally installed databases.
 The recommended configuration is therefore to use a dedicated server.

 ## Installation